How to Write Things

 Ethnologia Europaea 2023

-Why can the anthropologist be a writer but not an author?
-This essay reflects on the possibility of conveying anthropological knowledge through creative writing while reconsidering ethnographical authorship and its audience.
 The research material is a fiction written by myself to evoke a particular structure of feeling bound to a specific location, contemporary Berlin.
 The story is not told, however, from the perspective of an ethnographer who masters expert knowledge, but from the partial view of a protagonist that appears as a lost, hopeless, and vulnerable figure.
-This anthropological fiction invites us to reconsider the boundary between academic knowledge production and creative writing, rising along questions about evidence, representation and how our research could reach a general audience.

-Keywords: ethnographic writing, ethnological fiction, writing otherwise, storytelling, contemporary alienation
+Keywords: ethnographic writing, ethnological fiction, writing otherwise, storytelling, contemporary alienation.